waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Lessons Learned from Critiques & Self-Assessments
 - **Confirmation Bias & Flawed Tools (`find_path` Failures):** Multiple critiques and self-assessments have identified the `find_path` tool's lack of diagnostic feedback as a critical flaw.
 This repeatedly led to incorrect conclusions about being trapped (e.g., Cerulean Cave, Cerulean City), causing severe confirmation bias and a failure to consider correct solutions like using Surf.
 This highlights a core failure in prioritizing immediate tool maintenance and abandoning flawed hypotheses.
+- **Tool & Data Management Failures:**
-- **Tool Usage Error (`find_path`):** I repeatedly target impassable tiles (NPCs, objects) instead of adjacent, traversable ones.
+  - **`find_path` User Error:** I repeatedly target impassable tiles instead of adjacent, traversable ones.
 This is a user error, not a tool flaw.
-I must be more diligent in selecting valid coordinates.
+  - **Map Marker Standardization:** My failure to adhere to my own documented marker standards has directly caused my automation tools to fail.
+Consistent data management is a prerequisite for effective gameplay.
 - **Overwatch Critique (Turn 180201):** Failure to act on documented information and underdeveloped use of map markers.
 - **Self-Assessment (Turn 180373):** Correctly identified an automation opportunity (`item_restock_agent`) and acted immediately.
 - **Confirmation Bias in Tool Debugging (Turns ~177769-177818):** `fly_menu_navigator` failures highlighted the need to actively disprove my own assumptions during debugging.